 What to do if you can’t sleep?

-After going through a long flight, many people lost sleep after coming back to their hotel rooms.
+After going through a long flight, many people lost sleep after returning to their hotel rooms.

 There are many causes of this phenomenon: being too tired, too sleepy, excited about the trip, strange places, etc.

 To improve sleep in this situation, you can wear a mask covering your eyes and covering your ears to get rid of light and noise during sleep.

 You can also drink chamomile tea or other herbal teas before bed for a deeper sleep.

 A sudden change of temperature can make you sick as well.
 So to avoid getting sick when traveling, you should pay attention to sudden colds.
 Let your body cool down first before stepping inside an air-conditioned room.